jenkinsci/gitlab-plugin/README.md

 GitLab performs a new major release about every six to nine months, and they are constantly fixing bugs and adding new features.
 As a result, we cannot support this plugin when used with GitLab versions older than N-2, where N is the current major release.
 At the time of this writing, the current stable release of GitLab is 11.1, so the oldest release supported by this plugin is 9.0.

 ### Getting help
 If you have a problem or question about using the plugin, please make sure you are using the latest version.
-Then create an issue in the GitHub project if necessary.
-New issues should include the following:
+Then create an issue in the GitHub project.
-* GitLab plugin version (e.g. 1.5.2)
-* GitLab version (e.g. 10.5.1)
-* Jenkins version (e.g. 2.111)
-* Relevant log output from the plugin (see below for instructions on capturing this)

-Version 1.2.0 of the plugin introduced improved logging for debugging purposes.
-To enable it:
+To enable debug logging in the plugin:

 1. Go to Jenkins -> Manage Jenkins -> System Log
 2. Add new log recorder